RTippin/messenger/README.md

 ```

 - Allow message owners to edit their messages, and for anyone in the thread to view the history of edits for a message.
-  - By default, the edit history will only be stored if you have our `queued_event_listeners` enabled.
+  - Message edit history will be stored in the `message_edits` table.

 ---